 Haley Cave is from Neeses, South Carolina.
 Before starting pharmacy school, she graduated

-biochemistry.
+in biochemistry.
 During this time Haley worked at two independent community pharmacies

 where she discovered that she had a true passion for pharmacy and patient care.

-Haley
+leadership skills.
 Haley is grateful to be a Walker Leadership Scholar and aspires

 to use the skills she has gained throughout her time in the program to be an effective

 James grew up in Holtsville, New York, a quiet town on Long Island.
 From a young age